- Schoolies or Leavers are the graduating class of that year. The words associate with 'leaving' 'school'.

 Cults and Evangelists - Evangelist groups are drawn to the large assembly of young 'sinners' and they regularly harass schoolies.

-Suicide and other deaths - There has been approximately one schoolies related death each year over the past decade.
+Suicide and other deaths - There has been approximately one schoolies related death each year over the past two decades.
 In some cases balcony falls.

 Calls to Ban Schoolies: